-1. Considering Hiring Support Team Members
+1. Consider Hiring a Support Team.

-Identify your needs: Who do you need the most on your team?
-Identify your workflows and think about what team member could take on those tasks—it might be an existing one, or you may need to hire.
-Defining what you’re already doing will make it much easier to know who to hire and how to redistribute your team.
+- Identify your needs.
+Start by determining what you love doing most in your business, what takes the most time, and what your least favorite activities are.
+Identify your workflows and think about which team member could take on those tasks—it might be an existing person, or you may need to hire.
+Defining what you’re already doing will make it easier to know how to redistribute your team.

-3. Create a Schedule
+3. Create a Schedule.

 - When is your personal time to take care of yourself?

-5. Give Yourself Some Grace
+5. Give Yourself Some Flexibility

 As a mortgage officer, there is always one more thing you could do.
 To avoid burnout, set realistic expectations for yourself and do your best to meet them—but also treat yourself with kindness.

 Remember that even if you have a difficult day and don’t accomplish everything you intend, tomorrow is another opportunity.
 Pay attention to the days that go well and those that don’t so you can make improvements going forward.